ToodleTM/toodle/README.md

 Then open the app/views/index.html file and remove the code between the "piwik" tags ;) To avoid JS errors you might want to remove the _paq calls you'll find in the angular controllers.

-##Some of the things to come :
+##Some of the things that might come :

-* Ability to rearrange players in a started tournament
-* Player seeding in a started tournament
 * Tournament export / restore
 * "How-to" quickly deploy a standalone server / use toodle as a regular desktop app